ThumbWorks/DeckOfCardsServer/README.md

 ### Current status

-1. The generation process works locally
+1. The generation process works by requesting that a remote service, which is set up to do the swagger generation.
-2. When deployed to Heroku, there is no installed binary `swagger-codegen` so the system falls apart.
+2. Generated client is pulled down, unzipped and moved to a temporary location
+3. Github Oauth is roughly working.
+An access token has been collected.
+4. A user can be logged into the website with the github token.

-### TODO:
+### TODO
-Figure out how to install the codegen, or fire up a [docker instance](https://github.com/swagger-api/swagger-codegen#docker)
+1. Use the github token to push to the repo
+2. Allow the user to configure which swaggers they would like to register for webhook catches.